Koyasan Buddhist Temple: Building

 The first established site was a storefront in 1912 near Elysian Park.
 In 1920, the temple was moved to a larger building on Central Avenue.
 A tree was planted in front of the new building by Koyasan Temple members to commemorate the move.
 The Aoyama Tree is a 60 by 70-foot Moreton Bay Fig tree (Ficus macrophylla) and notable landmark in Little Tokyo was given historical status by the Los Angeles City Council in 2008.
 However, currently this tree faces a great threat of decades of neglect.
 After the former temple building was demolished, the tree was left without an irrigation system with the area immediately surrounding the tree was paved over, covering the tree's extensive roots system, denying the tree essential water.

 The current building consists of a main hall, which measures 60x120 feet, and an annex that measures 40x50 feet.
 The main hall has a seating capacity of 600 people, and a grand scale altar where the traditional esoteric rituals are performed.
 The main Buddha in the main hall is Dainichi Nyorai of the Vajradhatu Mandala.
 There are several other esoteric deities enshrined in the main hall of the temple (Fudo Myoo, Yakushi Nyorai, Jizo, Kannon, and Kobo Daishi).

 The second floor of the annex is a shrine to Kobo Daishi, designed for the purpose of religious gatherings and study classes especially for small groups, and accommodates a seating capacity of 100 people.
 It is known as the “Daishi-Do”, or the "Hall of Daishi".

 The temple basement, located under the main altar, is used as an assembly room for scouting activities.
-In addition, an office, meeting room, reception room, kitchen, and several classrooms are provided for the purposes of the institution’s operations.
+In addition, an office, meeting room, reception room, kitchen, and several classrooms are provided for the purposes of the institution's operations.

 Bishops

 The temple has had eight head bishops since its establishment in 1912.
 The fourth and fifth bishop, Reverends Seytsu Takahashi and Ryosho Sogabe, are credited with creating what we now see as the Koyasan Buddhist Temple.
-Reverend Seytsu Takahashi was recognized for his personal contributions and strong faith in campaigning for building a new temple; Takahashi served a one year term in 1982 as the 482nd Hōin-daikajō-i for Kongobuji Temple at Mt.
-Koya, passing away shortly afterward in 1983.
-Reverend Taido Kitagawa was a co-organizer of the temple's Boy Scout Troop 379, one of the oldest Boy Scout troops in the United States.
+Reverend Seytsu Takahashi was recognized for his personal contributions and strong faith in campaigning for building a new temple; Takahashi served a one-year term in 1982 as the 482nd Hōin-daikajō-i for Kongobuji Temple at Mt.
+Koya, dying shortly afterward in 1983.
+Reverend Taido Kitagawa was a co-organizer of the temple's Boy Scout Troop 379, one of the oldest Boy Scout troops in the United States, and the father of Johnny Kitagawa, known for founding the talent agency Johnny & Associates and for the sexual abuse allegations made after his death.
 Reverend Taisen Miyata, the seventh bishop and translator of Esoteric Buddhist texts, served from 1993 to 2007 and was acting bishop from 2011 to 2013.